 - A statutory declaration (a person who intentionally makes a false statement in a statutory declaration may be charged under s.11 of the Statutory Declarations Act 1959).

-Please note that letters or declarations from friends and family can't be accepted as valid supporting documentation for Extenuating Circumstances Claim.
+Please note that letters or declarations from friends and family will not be accepted as valid supporting documentation for Extenuating Circumstances Claim.